CoqHott/logrel-mltt/README.md

 This first part lays the foundation necessary to the definition of an algorithmic equality relation on types and terms.
 We can prove that this algorithmic equality is decidable, and, using the fundamental lemma, that it coincides with the judgmental equality.

-It follows that the judgmental equality of terms and types is decidable.
+Then, the main remaining part is to prove that algorithmic equality is decidable.

 Note that because there is no computation in the impredicative logical layer, canonicity follows from consistency, which has to be proven